tariqajyusuf/libpyseattle/README.md

+# Python-based Seattle Data Library

+A data framework for accessing City of Seattle data programatically.
+This primarily focuses on accessing utility and other individual data.
+This is not officially endorsed by the City of Seattle.

+# Current Features

-# Seattle City Light Integration for Home Assistant
+- Seattle City Light

-A Selenium-powered integration with Home Assistant that connects to your Seattle City Light usage history.
-This is not an official Seattle City Light integration.
+  - Retrieve usage information in kWH.

 # Requirements

-* Python 3.10+
+- Python 3.10+

 # Setup Instructions